wmcadigital/wmn-design-system/src/www/pages/styles/icons/index.njk.md

 - the latest SVG icon spritesheet to be used within your web app or service
 - Will ensure the icons work with older browsers such as Internet Explorer 11
-- Keep the icon set consistent with other West Midlands Network Servic
+- Keep the icon set consistent with other Transport for West Midlands Servic

   <pre>
     <code class="html wmnds-show-more-ignore" tabindex="0">